Get A Quick Estimate

 I am a licensed Realtor in the state of West Virginia and my office is located in Downtown Charles Town, WV.
 My focus is on the Eastern Panhandle including Jefferson County, Berkeley County, and Morgan County.

-Besides the costs related to making repairs and improving the overall appearance of the home, as the seller you will also need to pay the following:
+Most cost are related to making repairs and improving the overall appearance of the home, but as the seller you will also need to pay the following: